FTHPC/Correlation_Compressibility/README.md

 ./qentropy
 ```

+Note: Please run the runtime analysis for both datasets before running the following section.

 ### Replication of figures: how to run statistical prediction of compression ratios and the prediction validation

 The script ```graphs_paper_container.R```  saves the graphs presented in the paper and provides associated validation metrics (correlation and median absolute error percentage).